 A military commander of Western Han.
 Since his sister became a concubine of Han Wudi Emperor, he had a chance to enter the Palace.
 Moreover, he was paid the attention of Wu Di Emperor and opened the way to become a military commander.
 When Xiongnu mounted an attack on Shanggu district in 129 BCE, Wei Qing, Gongsun Ao, Gongsun He, and Li Guang battled with 10000 cavalries in intercepting way.
 Only Wei Qing won the battle, killed more than 700 soldiers who guarded the Longcheng, Xiongnu Sacrificial Place, and captured the city.
 It was the first victory over Xiongnu.
 So Wei Qing was awarded a high rank and title.
 The next year, he killed over 1000 soldiers of Xiongnu and deserved great merit.
 In 127 BCE, he defeated the princes of Soufan and Baiyan tribes, killed thousands of people of Xiongnu, and took over a million livestock animals.
 Consequently, Xiongnu lost the Ordos and experienced a great loss.
-He erected a fortified wall-Shoufang in his domain and made it be a base to attack against Xiongnu.
+He erected a fortified wall-Shoufang in his domain and made it a base to attack against Xiongnu.
 In 124 BCE, when West Tuqi wang of Xiongnu attacked the Shoufang, he was defeated by Wei Qing’s besiege.
 After the victory, Wei Qing became a general commander or generalissimos.
 In the following year, he invaded Xiongnu and killed or captured 20.000 soldiers, but his second commanders were defeated by Izhixie Chanyu of Xiongnu and Zhao Xin gave in.
 At the battle mounted in 119 BCE, Wei Qing commanded the main force of the army, defeated Izhixie Chanyu, and killed or captured thousands of soldiers.
 Nevertheless, n other famous Han commander.
 Li Guang committed suicide because he did not win the battle.
-The mass of people who blamed Wei Qing never commanded the army.
+The mass of people blamed Wei Qing for never commanding the army.
 Then he worked as an advisor of the Emperor and died in 106 BCE.

 Wen-Cheng Di (440-465)

-Real name is Touba Jun and a successor of his grandfather Touba Tao.
-His father is Touba Huang and his mother is a relative of Rouran Emperor.
-He has ascended the throne at the age of 12.
+His real name is Touba Jun and a successor of his grandfather Touba Tao.
+His father is Touba Huang and his mother is a relative of the Rouran Emperor.
+He ascended the throne at the age of 12.
 He is recorded in history as he refused the strict policies and campaigns carried out by his grandfather to renew the laws and calm the people.
 But he continued the military and diplomatic strict policies to Rouran and High Carts-Oguz.
 His son, Touba Hung prince succeeded to implement his policies.

 Wengedi (end of 4th c.
 CE)